bfanger/svelte-cannon/Readme.md

 ## Forces and Contraints

-As bodies can have multiple constrains and forces can affect multiple bodies it doesn't translate well to a component hierachy.
+As bodies can have multiple constrains and forces can affect multiple bodies it doesn't translate well to a component hierarchy.
 HTML also has this problem with `<input>`s and `<label>`s, svelte-cannon approach is based on the `id=` and `for=` solution:

 ```svelte
 <PE.Body id="anchor" position={[0, 3, 0]} />